platformio/platformio-core/docs/index.rst

 ==========================================================

 **Cross-platform build system and library manager.
 Continuous and IDE integration.
-Arduino and MBED compatible.
-Ready for Cloud compiling.**
+Arduino, ESP8266 and ARM mbed compatible.**

 * **PlatformIO IDE** - The next-generation integrated development environment for IoT.
   C/C++ Intelligent Code Completion and Smart Code Linter for the super-fast coding.